Home » Blogs » What Is The National Pension System?

 Voluntary

-You can open a National Pension System account and contribute to your account any time
+You can open a National Pension System account and contribute to your account any time during a financial year at your convenience.
+You can decide the amount you want to contribute annually.
+However, each contribution must be at least Rs.
+500 for Tier I National

 Pension System account.